Science & Pipeline

 Following uptake into cells, queuine is incorporated into the anticodon loop of transfer RNA (tRNA) associated with the amino acids, tyrosine, histidine, aspartic acid and asparagine: referred to as GUN tRNAs; shown below.
 In an unusual reaction, the nuclear encoded guanine at position 34 of the anticodon loop is replaced by queuine.
 This reaction is carried out by the queuine tRNA ribosyltransferase (QTRT) enzyme; also referred to as TGT (tRNA- guanine transglycosylase) or QI (queuine insertase) (Alqasem et al., 2020).
 Almost all eukaryotes perform this reaction.

-Under certain conditions such as the rapid clonal expansion of cells, tRNA in that cell is unmodified by queuine.
+Under certain conditions, tRNA in that cell is unmodified by queuine.

 Azadyne have designed small molecule queuine analogs which are substrates for the QTRT enzyme and which can be selectively inserted into the unmodified tRNA of these cells.